-Under section 33 of the Act, if a relevant entity makes a scheme acquisition in a calendar year, it must submit an annual energy acquisition statement to the commission by 30 April in the following year or any later day allowed by the commission.
+Under section 33 of the Act, if a relevant entity makes a scheme acquisition in a calendar year, it must submit an annual energy acquisition statement to the commission by 30 April in the following year or any later day approved by the Minister or the ESC in accordance with subsection 1(a) or 1(b).
 This clause 13 describes the information to be contained in each statement in addition to that specified in section 33(2)(a) to (f), and the form and manner in which an annual energy acquisition statement must be submitted.

-13.1.
-Form of energy acquisition statement
+13.1 Form of energy acquisition statement